Sheila NaGeira: Legend

 The family legend first appeared in print in a 1934 article on Harbour Grace by William A. Munn.
 It states that Sheila lived in the early 17th century and was from the recently dispossessed Gaelic nobility in Connacht.
 Catholic education being illegal in Ireland, she was sent to France to a convent school where her aunt was abbess.
 On the voyage there or back her ship was captured, first by a Dutch warship, and then by an English privateer captained by Peter Easton on its way to Newfoundland.
 En route Easton's lieutenant Gilbert Pike and Sheila fell in love; they landed at Harbour Grace, were married by the ship's chaplain, and settled first in Mosquito (now Bristol's Hope) and later in Carbonear.

-Munn's 1934 version states that Sheila and Gilbert's firstborn was "the first white child in Newfoundland", predating John Guy's 1610 colony at Cupids.
+Munn's 1934 version states that Sheila and Gilbert's firstborn was "the first white child in Newfoundland", predating Nicholas Guy's son born in 1613 at Cupids.
 Other versions reduce the scope to first white child in Carbonear or the west coast of Newfoundland, or extend it to all of Canada or British North America (where Virginia Dare was reputedly born in Roanoke Colony in 1587).
 In the 1940s, the story was broadcast several times by Joey Smallwood's radio show, The Barrelman, and included in a school reader, spreading it throughout Newfoundland.
 In 1958, P. J. Wakeham self-published Princess Sheila, a novel based on the legend, which sold 5,000 copies by 1960 and was republished in 1987 as The Legend of Princess Sheila.
 Many post-1960 versions of the legend incorporate elements of Wakehams' novel, such as Sheila's death aged 105.

 The Pikes became a large family in Newfoundland, and many with a Pike in their family tree claim descent from Sheila.
 Linda Duncan, MP for Edmonton—Strathcona, said in the House of Commons of Canada in 2009: